astral-sh/uv/docs/reference/settings.md

 #### [`constraint-dependencies`](#constraint-dependencies) {: #constraint-dependencies }

-The project's constraint dependencies.
+Constraints to apply when resolving the project's dependencies.

-Constraint on dependencies must be described in PEP 508-style.
+Constraints are used to restrict the versions of dependencies that are selected during resolution.

+Including a package as a constraint will _not_ trigger installation of the package on its own; instead, the package must be requested elsewhere in the project's first-party or transitive dependencies.

 !!! note
-    When using project interfaces like `uv lock`, only the settings in the pyproject.toml are valid.
-    Specifically, when using a workspace, only the settings in the pyproject.toml located at the workspace root are applied.
-    The settings in the pyproject.toml of workspace members and in uv.toml are ignored.
+    In `uv lock`, `uv sync`, and `uv run`, uv will only read `constraint-dependencies` from the `pyproject.toml` at the workspace root, and will ignore any declarations in other workspace members or `uv.toml` files.

 **Default value**: `[]`